 - Tung Lai Lam v.
 Oriental Press Group DCEO 6/2011, striking out a claim for discrimination by way of victimization brought under section 7 of the Disability Discrimination Ordinance.
 (Cap 487.)

 - H v.
 The Sun News Publisher Limited DCEO 1/2013, trial involving a vilification claim brought under section 46 of the Disability Discrimination Ordinance.

 - L v.
 Oriental Press Group DCEO 3/2014, striking out a vilification claim brought under sections 46 & 49 of the Disability Discrimination Ordinance.

-- Acted for two foreign investors and succeeded in enforcing convertible loan agreements and related securities against a Hong Kong company (HKIAC Rules)
+- Acted for two foreign investors in enforcing the convertible loan agreements and related securities against a Hong Kong company (HKIAC Rules)

-- Acted for the creator and format licence owner of the well-known television singing contest and successfully obtained an urgent interim injunction in aid of arbitration against its former licensees in China, Hong Kong and Macau and also successfully enforced the final arbitral award in the Hong Kong Court (led by Ms. Winnie Tam S.C)
+- Acted for the creator and format licence owner of the well-known television singing contest and obtained an urgent interim injunction in aid of arbitration against its former licensees in China, Hong Kong and Macau and also enforced the final arbitral award in the Hong Kong Court (led by Ms. Winnie Tam S.C., JP)

 - Acted for Chinese real estate developers in a 7-day international arbitration involving a counter-claim of over US$500 million and applied for an interim injunction before the arbitration was commenced (led by Mr. Clifford Smith S.C).
 (UNCITRAL Rules)